hyperledger-archives/sawtooth-rfcs/text/0000-pbft-regular-view-change.md

 to wait between a block being committed and a new block being proposed before forcing a view change as read from `sawtooth.consensus.pbft.idle_timeout`.

-Regular, forced view changes occur only when the validator is in the NotStarted state.
+Regular, forced view changes occur only when the validator transitions from the Finished to the NotStarted state.
 Let n_seq := the sequence number after transitioning to NotStarted.
 (Note that the sequence number is incremented at the same time as the block height and are identical except when PBFT is not the consensus engine used at genesis.)
-Immediately after transitioning to NotStarted, check if
+Immediately after transitioning to NotStarted, the node will check if

     `n_seq % n_force == 0`

-and if true, force a view change.
+and if true, it will immediately change view.

-If a view change is not started by the above check, a timer is started which will expire after t_idle has passed.
-If this timer expires without a BlockNew update arriving, force a view change.
+Whenever a node transitions to the NotStarted state, a timer is started which will expire after t_idle has passed.
+If this timer expires without a BlockNew update arriving, the node will propose a view change.
 A separate timer is used here instead of moving where the existing timer is started for two reasons.
 First, an idle network should not affect how long a network has to commit a block after proposing one.
-Second, it is desirable that the time a network has to commit a block and the time a network can remain idle before forcing a view change be independently configurable.
+Second, it is desirable that the time a network has to commit a block and the time a network can remain idle before proposing a view change be independently configurable.

 # Drawbacks
 [drawbacks]: #drawbacks